ippontech/blog-usa/posts/opentelemetry-and-friends.md

 }
 ```

-It's important to note, that X-ray currently requires a specific time based ID format, which Quarkus discuss in [this section](https://quarkus.io/guides/opentelemetry#id-generator).
+It's important to note, that X-ray currently requires a specific time based ID format, which Quarkus discusses in [this section](https://quarkus.io/guides/opentelemetry#id-generator).
 You effectively need to use the X-Ray IDGenerator, or nothing will appear in the X-ray console.

 The X-ray console looks like the following.
 This example demonstrates hitting a sample `/hello` endpoint, via the deployed load-balancer, hitting the Quarkus application, and then making a `HTTP GET` call to a Star Wars test endpoint: `https://www.swapi.tech/api/starships/3`.